Today, we’re sharing how to create a simple nightly routine in 4 easy steps!

 At the beginning of January, it seems like everyone is trying to get organized, create healthy habits, and establish new routines.

 I’m definitely one of those people because I love a fresh start.

 That said, I also understand firsthand how hard it can be to continue trying to form positive habits and settle into routines when you aren’t seeing the results you want right away.

 I feel that way about my workout routine all the time!

 The Case for a Simple Nightly Routine

-The thing I love most about habits and routines though, is that they keep our goals, dreams and productivity on track all year.
+The thing I love most about habits and routines though is they help keep our goals, dreams, and productivity on track all year.

-I’ve had a morning routine for a while now and while I’m always tweaking it here and there, it definitely helps sets the tone for the entire day.
+I’ve had a morning routine for several years now and while I’m always tweaking it here and there, it definitely helps sets the tone for the entire day.

 If you’re still struggling to create a morning routine that really works for you, I’ll let you in on a little secret…